DeepSeneca/App/README.md

 means in the ideal case that the the user doesn't have to interact at all.
 The minimal solution at the time is that the user starts and stops the task, gives a score to the just finished task and in case of a longer period of time of abscense the activity which the user has done before starting a new task.
+A lot of other information is collected without the need of user input by the capabilities of the smartphone.
 Feedback is given by voice output over the smartphone.
 I am currently working with a vibrating wristband to replace the voice feedback by haptic feedback over vibration motors in the band.
 See below for more information about the wristband.